 - does the proposed loan support our mission to widen and enhance physical and intellectual access to our collections?

-- does the request meet our minimum notice periods, which are nine months for UK borrowers and twelve months for international borrowers
+- does the request meet our minimum notice periods, which are six months for UK borrowers and twelve months for international borrowers

 - is the requested object robust enough to travel?